zostaw/raspberrypi_starter/README.md

 # About

-Script that prepares builds Raspberry Pi SD Card before first boot.
+Script that builds Raspberry Pi SD Card before first boot.
-Currently, it supports Ubuntu execution host (and Raspberry Pi OS for Raspberry Pi) and should be executed with root.
+Currently, it supports Ubuntu as execution host (and Raspberry Pi OS for Raspberry Pi) and should be executed with root.

 # Prerequisites

-- empty SD Card
+- empty microSD Card (at least 4 GB)
-- Raspberry Pi OS image (.img)
 - Ubuntu host with SD Card slot
+- SD Card adapter
+- Raspberry Pi OS image (.img) - see https://www.raspberrypi.com/software/operating-systems/

 # Usage